 Compatibility of components within an insulating glass unit system Sealants, laminated glass films, glass coatings, joint pieces, spacers, etc. are used in glass unit system.
 These all are chemical substances that can react with other substances.
 Migration of chemical substances takes place during direct or indirect contact.
 Reaction may be speeded up by direct contact between substances, molecular mass of migrating substance, ambient temperature, quantity of components, solubility of migrating substances.
-Materials, used for installing (sealants, glues, glazing blocks, etc.) shall be tested for using with materials are incompatible, butyl liquefies and leaks inside the cavity of the glass unit, laminated glasses delaminate, visual quality and insulating properties of glass or glass unit impairs.
-Manufacturer of insulating glass units, being unable to control customer's selection of installing materials, cannot be responsible for defects relating to incompatibility of materials. installing materials, cannot be responsible for defects relating to incompatibility of materials.
+Materials, used for installing (sealants, glues, glazing blocks, etc.) shall be tested for using with materials used in glass unit's system.
+Chemical compatibility tests shall be carried out.
+When materials are incompatible, butyl liquefies and leaks inside the cavity of the glass unit, laminated glasses delaminate, visual quality and insulating properties of glass or glass unit impairs.
+Manufacturer of insulating glass units, being unable to control customer's selection of installing materials, cannot be responsible for defects relating to incompatibility of materials.
+We always suggest consulting the manufacturer of insulating glass units.
 We always suggest consulting the manufacturer of insulating glass units.